simon01239/ada/index.md

 #### <center>Climate change</center>
 ![ImmigrationQuotes](/assets/img/Project_graphics/climatechange_sentiment.png)

 For the other topics there are no clear comparable events we can see in the plots.
-But it is possible to see trends as in the plot for climate change.
+It is possible to see only rough trends as shwon here as an example in the plot for climate change.

 ## How do important politicans of right-wing parties position themselves on different topics (immigration, climate change, EU, discrimination, covid, terrorism, russia, israeli palestenian conflict)?